 Beaver Lake Initiative

 Zebra mussels aren’t the only invasive species that can impact Whitefish Lake and our local economy.
-In October 2011, Eurasian Watermilfoil (EWM) was discovered by the Montana Department of Natural Resources and Conservation near the boat ramp on Beaver Lake near Whitefish.
-Beaver Lake is hydrologically connected to Whitefish Lake and there are numerous methods for the plant to be spread from Beaver Lake to Whitefish Lake.
-An AIS response team—of which WLI was a member—responded to the discovery for further investigation.
+An Aquatic Invasive Species (AIS) response team—of which the Whitefish Lake Institute (WLI) was a member—responded to the discovery of Eurasian Watermilfoil at Beaver Lake in 2012.
 Bottom barriers were placed over the identified patch and a control/eradication plan was developed by a multiple agency workgroup in which the City of Whitefish and WLI participated.

+Whitefish has prioritized this effort due to the proximity of Beaver Lake to Whitefish Lake, including hydrologic connectivity.
 If left untreated, EWM forms dense mats of vegetation on the surface of the water that can interfere with recreational activities such as fishing, swimming, and boating, and that threatens the health of the water body.
 The resulting effect can be the loss of recreational use, decline in ecosystem health, and a decrease in lakefront property values.
-EWM reproduces successfully and very rapidly and plant fragments can colonize new areas, making it a threat to any water body it invades.
+EWM reproduces successfully and very rapidly, making it a threat to any water body it invades.

 See all the organizations who are partnering on the Aquatic Invasive Species efforts.